Metropolitan Stadium (MN)

 The drive for a new ballpark for the Millers began in the 1940s.
-In June of 1948, the Millers, affiliated with the parent New York Giants, and Minneapolis Board of Park Commissioners agreed on a 17-acre tract near Theodore Wirth Park, slightly less than three miles west of downtown Minneapolis, for a new ball park.
-The site was bounded on the north by Olson Memorial Highway, on the south by Glenwood Avenue, on the west by Xerxes Avenue North, and on the east by the Great Northern railroad tracks.
-It was the intention of the Millers/Giants to purchase the property, re-divert a stream to its natural channel, and construct a stadium with a seating capacity between 20,000 and 30,000.
+In June of 1948, the Millers, affiliated with the parent New York Giants, and the Minneapolis Board of Park Commissioners agreed on a 17-acre tract near Theodore Wirth Park, slightly less than three miles west of downtown Minneapolis, for a new ballpark.
+The site was bounded on the north by Olson Memorial Highway, on the south by Glenwood Avenue, on the west by Xerxes Avenue North, and on the east by the Great Northern Railroad tracks.
+It was the intention of the Millers/Giants to purchase the property, reroute a stream to its natural channel, and construct a stadium with a seating capacity between 20,000 and 30,000.
 Home plate would be in the southwest corner, near the corner of Glenwood and Xerxes.

-According to Halsey Hall in the Minneapolis Tribune of Thursday, June 10, 1948, Minneapolis mayor Hubert Humphrey “said flatly that the stadium would be a good thing for clean professional sport, for recreation and for a ‘growing place’ for young America in Minneapolis.
+According to Halsey Hall in the Minneapolis Tribune of June 10, 1948, Minneapolis Mayor Hubert Humphrey “said flatly that the stadium would be a good thing for clean professional sport, for recreation and for a ‘growing place’ for young America in Minneapolis.
 He stressed the need for action and quickly.”

 However, the first action came from residents in the Glenwood-Wirth area who objected to the site and quickly formed a committee to circulate a petition that read, “This group goes on record unanimously in requesting the park commissioners not to take the contemplated action in establishing a ball park in the Wirth park area, nor to sell, transfer, or lease the property to a commercial enterprise.”

-A half-century of inertia had been broken, and seeing another Midwestern city, approximately the same size as the Minneapolis-St. Paul area, get a team made believers not just out of the burgeoning major-league committee but of Minnesota fans in general.
-Milwaukee found itself in a fortunate position when a major-league team was ready to move, having just built a new stadium for the minor-league Brewers, which instead was used by the big-league Braves.
+A half-century of inertia had been broken, and seeing Milwaukee, another Midwestern city approximately the same size as the Minneapolis-St. Paul area, get a team made believers not just out of the burgeoning major-league committee but of Minnesota fans in general.
+Milwaukee found itself in a fortunate position when a major-league team was ready to move, having just built a new stadium for the minor-league Brewers; instead it was used by the big-league Braves.
 No thought of major-league baseball was behind the building of this new stadium, according to Milwaukee baseball historian Bob Buege.
 “When ground was broken for County Stadium on October 19, 1950, the clear understanding was that the park would be used by the Brewers,” Buege said.
 “The hope of getting major-league baseball was never even used by proponents in helping to get public funding for the ballpark.”